dmbrownlee/demo/networkplus/labfiles/lab15-3/README_nmcli-scratch.md

 	b.`nmcli connection modify enp0s3 ipv4.addresses 10.0.0.1/8`

 	c. `nmcli c mod enp0s3 ipv4.gateway 0` <- I have done this just to clear out the gateway config

-	c. `nmcli con down enp0s3 && nmcli con up enp0s3`
+	d. `nmcli con down enp0s3 && nmcli con up enp0s3`

 ## Packet Forwarding
 To start, lets reboot all the systems, just to ensure they are up to date and that there are no  lagging configurations

 1. Now if you try running your handy dandy ping command across the vms ip addresses, you might notice some odd behaviour..
 The linux vm is not setup as a router just yet, at this point it is just a desktop host, which do not forward packets.
-Although, from the host and the server, you should be able to ping the gatway of those two nodes (10.0.0.1 & 10.0.1.1), but agian, expect some odd behaviour.
+Although, from the host and the server, you should be able to ping the gatway of those two nodes (10.0.0.1 & 172.168.0.1), but agian, expect some odd behaviour.

 2. Now lets configure our router to forward IP packets.. this will give you a little more exposure to linux ;)